Frequently Asked Questions

 The expectation is that the distance is such that asylum seekers can reach it on their own by bicycle - and possibly walking.
 Where necessary, COA will provide mobility support.

-The location is not very close to the center of Aalten and on a busy main road.
-Doesn't that create traffic unsafe situations?
+The location is not very close to the center of Aalten and is on a busy main road.
+Doesn't that create unsafe traffic situations?

 The asylum seekers will mainly walk and bike towards the center (station, stores).
 At the main road they will in principle not come.
 We also take this form of safety into account when filling in the location.